Cessna 152: Variants

 Not a special model but a general overhaul and rebuilt of Cessna 152s by Aviat.:

 Training

 The Cessna 152 is a commonly used flight trainer for aviation schools around the world.
 This plane is good for its low operating cost, reliability, and forgiving flight characteristics making it a good option for student training.

-Flight schools like Sunair aviation use Cessna 152 in their fleets because it's simple and cost effective.
-Rental planes typically range between $100 and $150 per hour.

 Operators

 Civilian operators

 The 152 is popular with flight training organizations and is also widely operated by private individuals.